Miyan0/qif2json/README.md

 # qif2json

-Python script for parsing QIF files
+Python script for parsing QIF files.

 Require Python > 3.6 but tested on 3.7.5 (Windows)